AdamMc331/EspressoPatronum/EspressoPatronumLondon/espresso_patronum_london.md

 ---

-# One Method For Each Action Or Assertion
+# One Method For Each Action

 ```kotlin
 class RegistrationRobot {